 “During political campaigns, I never say a word,” he said.
 “The people are sovereign.
 I would only say, study the proposals well, pray, and choose with your conscience.”

 It’s timely advice for Filipinos who are only days away from casting their votes for senators, mayor, vice-mayor, governor, vice-governor, councilors, and party list representative in the 2019 national and local elections.
 An estimated 61 million registered voters are set to troop to their respective polling precincts on May 13.
+(Read: Gear up to be a PPCRV poll watcher!)

 Make your vote count!
 Here are five My Pope-approved tips on how to be a responsible voter: